 Payroll Tax Accounts

-Because Justworks reports Alabama unemployment taxes on your behalf, you’ll need to close your Alabama unemployment and withholding accounts prior to joining our platform.
-Here are the steps to do that.
+Because Justworks reports state unemployment taxes on behalf of customers who utilize Justworks’ PEO services, employers will need to close their Alabama unemployment and withholding accounts prior to joining the Justworks platform.
+Linked here are the steps you’ll need to take: Alabama - State Unemployment Insurance.

 Recruiting & Hiring Practices